boosterfuels/purr/README.md

 - jsonb

 ### Conversion
-When you already have a schema and decide to re-run Purr with a changed schema, you will have to keep some things in mind.
+When you already have a schema and decide to re-run Purr with a changed collection map, you will have to keep a couple of things in mind.
 The next table shows what happens when your schema changes rows = A columns = B